Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-copilot.md

 When the transcription is sent to this Endpoint, Cognigy will receive two variables:
 `user ID` and `session ID`, which help identify the AI Copilot workspace to be updated.

-This endpoint Voice Copilot works with any [handover provider](../../ai/handover-providers/overview.md) supported by Cognigy.
+The Voice Copilot Endpoint works with any [handover provider](../../ai/handover-providers/overview.md) supported by Cognigy.

 ## Prerequisites